kwilson-tech/ISL/README.md

-# Introduction to Statistical Learning: with Applications in R written by Gareth James,Daniela Witten, Trevor Hastie, and Robert Tibshirani.
+# Introduction to Statistical Learning

-I mainly used Python for the end of chapter exerices.
-The libraries used is listed below:
+I mainly used Python for the end of chapter exercises.

+The libraries used are listed below:
-Pandas
+ * Pandas
-Matplotlib
+ * Matplotlib
-Seaborn
+ * Seaborn

-I'm using [Anaconda/Jupyter Notebooks](https://www.anaconda.com/) to code and their [online website](https://www.statlearning.com/)
+I'm using [Anaconda/Jupyter Notebooks](https://www.anaconda.com/) to code and am using the 2nd edition of their 1st printed version.
+You can access this edition [here](https://web.stanford.edu/~hastie/ISLRv2_website.pdf).